 - A two-page description of the proposed activity and anticipated outcomes, including how it may lead to joint applications to external research funding organizations in future.
-The added value of the joint effort must be demonstrated clearly. - 2.
-CVs: For Principal Investigators, full CVs including a list of publications in the last five years.
+The added value of the joint effort must be demonstrated clearly. - CVs: For Principal Investigators, full CVs including a list of publications in the last five years.
 For listed co-applicants, a shorter CV (a publication list is not required).
 No CVs are required for those listed as beneficiaries of the proposed activity. - 3.
 A budget including a detailed justification of all costs requested.
 Please indicate which costs will be incurred by the each institution.
 Please calculate costs using the current exchange rate.
-The maximum amount that can be requested for a workshop is C\$10,000 and for a pilot project C\$30,000 or the equivalent in £GB/SFr.
+The maximum amount that can be requested for a workshop is C\$10,000 and for a pilot project C\$32,000 (C\$30,000 in the case of an Oxford ZNZ project) or the equivalent in £GB/SFr.